 Recently, UnitedHealthcare Community Plan of Washington attended the 2023 Western Forum for Migrant and Community Health, hosted by Northwest Regional Primary Care Association.
 The conference brings together health professionals from migrant and community health centers and allied organizations to educate, share information and build coalitions.
 It offered several topic tracks, including emerging issues, migratory and seasonal agriculture worker access to care and service delivery, social determinants of health, and diabetes.

 Health outcomes and life expectancy vary widely across cities, towns, ZIP codes and neighborhoods throughout the United States.
-According to the Robert Wood Johnson Foundation, people living just a few blocks apart may have vastly different opportunities to live a long life in part because of their neighborhood.1 It’s estimated that social determinants of health (SDOH) — the conditions in the environments where people live, work and play — influence 80% of health outcomes.2
+According to the Robert Wood Johnson Foundation, people living just a few blocks apart may have vastly different opportunities to live a long life in part because of their neighborhood.1 It’s estimated that social drivers of health (SDOH) — the conditions in the environments where people live, work and play — influence 80% of health outcomes.2

 One conference session, “Experiences Addressing Social Determinants of Health in FQHCs,” sponsored by UnitedHealthcare Community Plan of Washington, focused on how community health workers can address SDOH — including housing, food security and employment — that contribute to health disparities.